LaurinZubler/sa-documentation/chapters/user-study.typ

     To create a relaxed and open dialogue, the interview started with a light, non-critical question.
 Although not directly related to the thesis, this approach was effective in establishing a comfortable atmosphere for both  the interviewer and the participants.
 The next set of five questions aimed to delve into the participants sailing backgrounds.\
     The subsequent questions were focused on uncovering the specific needs and challenges faced in sailing.
 This helped in gaining deeper insights into the practical aspects of the sport. \
     During the interviews with the trainers, emphasis was also placed on the experiences they observe in their students, particularly focusing on those aspects with which the students find challenging and struggle.\
-    The interview concluded with an open question, to encourage participants to think creatively and expansively.
+    The interview concluded with an open question to encourage participants to think creatively and expansively.
   ]
 )
 #global.paragraph(